Copyright © 2007 jsd

 The electrical dipole moment is a vector.
 In almost all situations, it is defined as:

 with no minus signs in the definition.
-The sum in the second line runs over all charged particles involved; the vector ri is the position of the ith particle.
-This is the definition used in reference 1.
+The sum in the second line runs over all charged particles involved; the vector ri is the position of the ith particle, and qi is its charge.
+This is the definition used in reference 1 and in every physics book I know of.

-The dipole moment is also the first moment of the charge distribution, i.e. the first term in the multipole expansion.
-Contrast this with the zeroth moment (equation 5).
+As another way of saying the same thing, the dipole moment is also the first moment of the charge distribution, i.e. the first term in the multipole expansion.
+Contrast this with the zeroth moment (equation 6).

 The only known exception to equation 1 arises sometimes in introductory chemistry classes.
 As discussed in section 2, some folks diagram their dipole moments in such a way as to suggest that there should be a minus sign in front of the RHS of equation 1.
 This is never a good idea.